omar-florez/scratch_mlp/docs/index.md

 This changes when we stack one more layer (hence the rise of deep learning models).
 And we are finally ready for the Softmax block to transform the hidden layer values into a multinomial probability of k states, one for each class.

-## Concrete example: Learning the XOR function
+## Concrete Example: Learning the XOR Function

 Let's open the blackbox, our neural network is intended to learn the XOR function.
 The election of this non-linear function is by no means random chance.
 Without backpropagation it would be hard to learn